zvictor/PocketFlow/cookbook/python-chat-guardrail/README.md

 # Travel Advisor Chat with Guardrails

-A travel-focused chat application using PocketFlow with OpenAI's GPT-4o model, enhanced with input validation to ensure only travel-related queries are processed.
+A travel-focused chat application using BrainyFlow with OpenAI's GPT-4o model, enhanced with input validation to ensure only travel-related queries are processed.

 ## Features